Harlaston Open Gardens

 12.00noon to 6.00pm

-On Sunday (Fathers Day) there is a display of classic and vintage cars on the village green.
+On Saturday there will be musical entertainment provided by the QEMS music academy band and strolling players.
+On Sunday (Fathers' Day) there will be a display of classic and vintage cars on the village green.

-Refreshments are available at several locations - ploughman's lunches, teas and cakes, strawberries and ice cream.
-Well-behaved dogs on leads are allowed in the gardens.
+Refreshments are available at several locations - ploughmans' lunches, teas and homemade cakes, strawberries ice cream and prosecco, pizzas and crepes.

 How to get event passports: Entry tickets and programmes are available at the main car park, the church and any of the gardens.